bignetworks2019/PLNorm/README.md

 - Python (3.x)
 - NumPy

+## Installation
+To use this tool, clone the repository to your local machine using the following command:

 ## Usage
 Run the script from the command line by providing the genome type, input directory path, and output directory path.
 Optionally, a suffix for the output files can be specified.